gck0/radiCALe_respawner/README.md

 ### what?
 an init.d script to check if radiCALe daemon is accepting connections: if not, it kills and respawns the process
-tested on 1.1.x, it uses openSSL and works only if 'ssl=true' in radicale/config
+tested on 1.1.x, with 'ssl=true' in radicale/config

 ### why?
 radiCALe is a CalDAV and CardDAV server